-This starts with a risk assessment that evaluates all potential compliance risks, and prioritizes them based on the severity of the potential operational, legal, and financial damage associated with each one.
+This starts with a compliance risk assessment that evaluates all potential compliance risks, and then prioritizes them based on the severity of the possible operational, legal, and financial damage associated with each one.

-In this post, we’ll explain what a compliance risk assessment is, what your compliance program must do to start one, and how to implement an effective compliance risk assessment in your own organization.
+This post will explain a compliance risk assessment, what your compliance program must do to undertake one, and how to implement a practical compliance risk assessment in your organization.

-A compliance risk assessment is an analysis of all the ways your organization might not meet its regulatory compliance obligations.
-This should be a holistic analysis, to identify all the compliance duties that laws, rules, and industry standards impose you; and how well your existing compliance program does or doesn’t meet those expectations.
+A compliance risk assessment analyzes how your organization might not meet its regulatory compliance obligations.
+This should be a holistic analysis to identify all the compliance duties that various laws, rules, and industry standards might impose on your organization, and how well your existing compliance program does or doesn’t meet those expectations.

 What Does Compliance Risk Involve?

-Compliance risk is your organization’s exposure to the potential consequences for non-compliance.
-That is, if the business isn’t meeting its regulatory compliance obligations, what sanctions might regulators impose on you?
+Compliance risk is your organization’s exposure to the potential consequences of non-compliance.
+That is, if the business isn’t meeting its compliance obligations, what fines, penalties, or other costs might regulators impose on you?

-Those sanctions can include monetary penalties, disgorgement of profits gained from improper business conduct, or corrective actions that might be expensive to implement.
-You would also face legal costs as regulators investigate, plus the potential for civil lawsuits and loss of reputation among your customer base.
+Monetary fines can be hefty.
+Other penalties could include loss of operating licenses or disbarment from government contracts.
+Corrective actions can be expensive to implement.
+You would also face legal costs as regulators investigate, plus the potential for civil lawsuits and reputational loss among your customer base.

-Many regulators will offer more favorable treatment for a company that has violated regulatory compliance obligations, if the company can demonstrate that it had a compliance program and was at least trying to meet its obligations.
+Many regulators will offer more favorable treatment to a non-compliant company if it can demonstrate that it had a compliance program in place and was at least trying to meet its obligations.

-A compliance risk assessment, then, measures the gap between what your compliance program actually does, versus what your compliance program should do to pass muster as an “effective” program in the eyes of regulators.
+A compliance risk assessment measures the gap between what your compliance program does versus what your compliance program should do to pass muster as an “effective” program in the eyes of regulators.
 The mitigation steps you take reduce your compliance risk until it achieves that goal of effectiveness.

 Before an organization can mitigate its compliance risk, however, it must conduct a compliance risk assessment.